ghelouis/mkvisu/README.md

 `./mkvisu VIDEOS TITLE`
 - VIDEOS: Videos root directory.
 It will be scanned recursively looking for MKVs.
-- TTITLE: Title of the html page generated :)
+- TITLE: Title of the html page generated :)

 Example:
-`./mkvisu ~/videos/ ~/videos/.metadata "My videos"`
+`./mkvisu ~/videos/ "My videos"`